This is a piece written by Matt Palumbo

 Here’s how it works:

-- For the over 130 real estate brokerages across all 50 States that are already partnered with and integrated to the platform, Deedcoin replaces commissions at a ratio of 10 DEED to 1 percentage point in commissions, regardless of the property’s price.
+- For the over 130 real estate brokerages across all 50 States that are already partnered with and integrated into the platform, Deedcoin replaces commissions at a ratio of 10 DEED to 1 percentage point in commissions, regardless of the property’s price.

 Despite their current lack of exchange listing, and the fact that their token launch hasn’t yet ended, the currency has already facilitated its first transaction, and has solved the problem it was designed to; excessively high commissions in the real estate industry, which are to the detriment of the American homeowner.